 Simply put, if we’re stuck in our future worries, we can’t be present with animals, and so we can’t truly let them lead sessions.

 5) Am I more concerned with what the humans are thinking about this, rather than what is best for the animal?

-A great way to handle our own concerns about what an animal’s person thinks, is to make sure we educate them a bit before we begin the session.
-We can let them know what we are and aren’t doing during the session, what they can expect to see from us, and even signs for them to look for that their animal feels safe and comfortable.
-Also, we can let them know that Animal Reiki time is quiet time, and hopefully hold all conversation until afterwards.
+A great way to handle our own concerns about what an animal’s person thinks is to make sure we educate them a bit before we begin the session.
+We can let them know what we are and aren’t doing during the session, what they can expect to see from us, and even signs for them to look for when their animal feels safe and comfortable.
+Also, we can let them know that Animal Reiki time is quiet time, and hopefully hold all conversation until afterward.

 In reality, watching an Animal Reiki session might be rather boring for an onlooker.
 That’s one reason to bring the person into the session, either through sharing Reiki with them in a chair session, or guiding them in the meditation so they can share and support the healing space.
 Hopefully experiencing a bit of what the session feels like for themselves, can give them a window into what their animal might be feeling.

-As you’ve seen from these five examples, letting animals lead sessions is an organic process, that requires self-reflection and openness from the practitioner.
+As you’ve seen from these five examples of how to let animals lead an animal Reiki session, letting animals lead is an organic process, that requires self-reflection and openness from the practitioner.
 Just like the Reiki precept, “work diligently” reminds us, we’ve got to be diligent in self-governing our thoughts and emotions in order to create the safe, open space animals need to be able to lead Animal Reiki sessions.

 Stay safe, be well and may the animals light your way,